Ajayhariharan/activax/README.md

-# 🧩 Activax — Activity Management & Admin Dashboard
+# 🧩 Activax — User and Role-Based Activity Management System

 Activax is a modern Activity Management Dashboard built with React + TypeScript + Vite, designed for simplicity, speed, and clarity.
 It provides role-based access, an intuitive UI, and secure authentication — making it perfect for admins and users to manage tasks, activities, and workflows.